 Bytes Per Second (B/s) to Terabits Per Second (Tbps) Converter

-Type a value into the Bytes Per Second (B/s) field to convert to Terabits Per Second (Tbps).
+Type your transfer speed in the input field to find Terabits Per Second (Tbps) equivalent of your Byte Per Second (B/s) value.
 1 B/s = 8.000000e-12 Tbps, covering both bit-based and byte-based transfer rate units.

 Convert Bytes Per Second to Terabits Per Second